guineawheek/wpihal-rs/README.md

 ## Compiling for coprocessors

-Set `WPIHAL_COMPILE_FOR_COPROCESSOR=1` in your environment variables if you want to compile for arm64 coprocs instead of SystemCore.
+Unset the `robot-controller` feature flag if you want to compile for arm64 coprocs instead of SystemCore.

 Otherwise arm64 is assumed to be systemcore.